aleksandervestlund/algdat/README.md

 ## Getting Started

 - Make sure you are using Python $\ge {\sf 3.10}$.
-- Download contents of the `requirements.txt` file, either in a virtual environment or locally.
+- Download contents of the `requirements.txt`-file,
+  either in a virtual environment or locally.

   ```bash